PalisadoesFoundation/talawa-docs/docs/internships/application-template.md

 1. *Evaluate the pros and cons of alternative solutions*
 1. *Illustrate key concerns and concepts of the idea with pseudocode, diagrams or other means*
-1. *Consider the long term implications of the proposal such as:*
+1. *Consider the long-term implications of the proposal such as:*
    1. *The degree of disruption to be implemented*
    1. *The hidden costs in terms of money, latency, complexity, intuitiveness, support, obsolescence mitigation and more*
    1. *The maturity of suggested libraries to be used*